Deferred Action for Childhood Arrivals DACA Lawyer in Frederick MD

-Sentelle Law is a Trusted Deferred Action for Childhood Arrivals DACA Attorney in Frederick MD
+Sentelle Law is a Trusted Deferred Action for Childhood Arrivals Immigration DACA Lawyer in Frederick MD, Hagerstown MD, and Surrounding Areas.

 Children who enter the country illegally with their parents are often unable to return to their country of origin due to safety concerns and language barriers, but do not have the documentation needed to successfully prepare for their future.
 DACA, Deferred Action for Childhood Arrivals, is a temporary solution for those in this situation.